Organism: In Turbulence

 Navab plunges us into the experience of sonic and material processes in which the boundaries of mechanical movements, generative algorithms and acoustic materials become blurred and intertwined, to the delight of our ears, eyes and imagination.

-Espace Art Actuel, Pia Baltazar, 2024.07
+Espace Art Actuel, P. Baltazar, 2024.07

-It’s a rave – an anarchic, irreverent party on the bones of the defeated organ.
+There’s something undeniably visceral taking place …a gut-level sense that you’re experiencing something fundamentally attuned to the secrets of the universe… It’s a rave – an anarchic, irreverent party on the bones of the defeated organ.
 It’s productive, not destructive; it’s about giving voice to nature, not speaking for it.
 It’s a font of liveliness: a ritual of life.

-Callum McLean, FIBER, Writing Wildness, 2025.11
+C. McLean, FIBER, Writing Wildness, 2025.11

 …technology now has the power to make the reinvented organ blow noises never produced before.